mtavares51/etabs_to_tedds_rc_beam/README.md

 ### BeamPostProcessing_rev8.py
 This is the main file.
 Edit beam framename, stations, combinations and reinforcement preferences on this file.

-It is working on ETABS 17 and Tedds 2020.
+It is working on CSI ETABS 17 and Trimble Tedds 2020.
 Nothing has been tested.
 Contributions are welcomed.